bvoc59/ntt_py/README.md

 ```

 ## Barret Reductions
 Note that the above equations make extensive use of arithmetic modulo q.
+Our implementation therefore allows one to use the Barret Reduction algorithm to perform modular reductions (See below).